United Arab Emirates national football team: Kit

+Nickname

 The United Arab Emirates is known by supporters and the media as Al-Abyad, meaning The Whites which reference to their white jersey and also Eyal Zayed which means Zayed's sons.

 In October 2012, the Asian Football Confederation official website published an article about the UAE national team's campaign to qualify for the 2015 AFC Asian Cup, in which the team was referred to using the racial slur "sand monkey".
 This was the indirect result of vandalism of the Wikipedia article on the team, and the AFC was forced to apologise.

-Stadium
+Home stadium

-As of 2022, UAE has played in 11 home stadiums.
-Most games have taken place at Sheikh Zayed Stadium in Abu Dhabi with Abu Dhabi's Al Jazira Stadium and Hazza Bin Zayed Stadium in Al Ain as other venues.
+As of 2022, UAE has played in 12 home stadiums.
+Most games have taken place at Zayed Sports City Stadium in Abu Dhabi with Abu Dhabi's Al Jazira Stadium and Hazza Bin Zayed Stadium in Al Ain as other venues.